 Most of the due diligence process centers on company-wide retirement plans such as the 401(k) and the healthcare plans.
 But nonqualified deferred compensation plans with 409A problems can have drastic tax consequences for executing, prompting some to take legal action against their employer.

-Missing, Inapplicable Or Incorrect ERISA Reps And Warranties In The Purchase Agreement
+Missing, Inapplicable or Incorrect ERISA Reps and Warranties in the Purchase Agreement

 “Copy and paste” ERISA reps and warranties are not okay.
 Your client deserves to have ERISA counsel review the purchase agreement in the context of their particular transaction.
+Here are some of the more common plan drafting issues we see in the ERISA reps and warranties.